rack/rack/SECURITY_POLICY.md

 ## Comments on this Policy

-If you have any suggestions to improve this policy, please send an email the core teamat [rack-core@googlegroups.com](https://groups.google.com/group/rack-core).
+If you have any suggestions to improve this policy, please send an email the core team at [rack-core@googlegroups.com](https://groups.google.com/group/rack-core).